jurtasun/rcds_nextflow_intro/chapter1/README.md

 ```

-Now the `greeting` variable is prefixed by val to tell Nextflow it's a value, not a path.
+Now the `greeting` variable is prefixed by val to tell Nextflow it's a value entered by keyboard, not a path.

 #### 4.2.
 Edit the process command to use the input variable

-Now let's edit the process `script` section to use the input variable.
+Now let's edit the process `script` section to use the input variable, istead of the original hardcoded value.
-Now we swap the original hardcoded value for the value of the input variable we expect to receive.
 In the process block, make the following code change:

 *Before:*